Skip to main content

 Find what you need in our searchable FAQ.

-What are the requirements for prospective students interested in ECC's truck driving program?63 views
+What are the admission requirements for students who want to enroll in ECC’s Truck Driving program?148 views

 3. Be at least 18 years old.